-If the Complaint is not recommended for dismissal, the Behaviour Complaints Committee will consider the Complaint and make a Finding as to whether the alleged Breach that is the subject of the Complaint has or has not occurred, in accordance with clause 12 of the Code and clause 4.5 of this Policy.
+If the Complaint is not dismissed, the Behaviour Complaints Committee will consider the Complaint and make a Finding as to whether the alleged Breach that is the subject of the Complaint has or has not occurred, in accordance with clause 12 of the Code and clause 4.5 of this Policy.

-If the Behaviour Complaints Committee recommends that Council finds that the alleged Breach did not occur, the Complaints Officer must give the Complainant and the Respondent written notice of the Finding and the reasons for the Finding in accordance with clause 12(7)(a) of the Code.
+If the Behaviour Complaints Committee finds that the alleged Breach did not occur, the Complaints Officer must give the Complainant and the Respondent written notice of the Finding and the reasons for the Finding in accordance with clause 12(7)(a) of the Code.
 This concludes the process for this Complaint.

-If the Behaviour Complaints Committee recommends that Council finds that the alleged breach did occur, the Committee will also recommend whether to take no further action in accordance with clause 12(4)(a) of the Code or prepare a plan to address the behaviour in accordance with clause 12(4)(b) of the Code and clause 4.5 d) of this Policy.
+If the Behaviour Complaints Committee finds that the alleged breach did occur, the Committee will decide whether to take no further action in accordance with clause 12(4)(a) of the Code or prepare a plan to address the behaviour in accordance with clause 12(4)(b) of the Code and clause 4.5 d) of this Policy.

-If the Behaviour Complaints Committee recommends Council to take no further action, the Complaints Officer must give the Complainant and the Respondent written notice of this decision and the reasons for the Finding in accordance with clause 12(7)(a) of the Code.
+If the Behaviour Complaints Committee decides to take no further action, the Complaints Officer must give the Complainant and the Respondent written notice of this decision and the reasons for the Finding in accordance with clause 12(7)(a) of the Code.
 This concludes the process for this Complaint.

-If the Behaviour Complaints Committee decides to prepare a Plan, the Committee will first consult with the Respondent in accordance with clause m) Compliance with Plan Requirement

-12(5)\ of the Code.
-The Behaviour Complaints Committee will consider any submissions made by the Respondent before preparing and recommending to Council the implementation of the Plan.
+If the Behaviour Complaints Committee decides to prepare a Plan, the Committee will first consult with the Respondent in accordance with clause 12(5) of the Code.
+The Behaviour Complaints Committee will consider any submissions made by the Respondent before preparing and implementing a Plan.